 Being a parent has been the most rewarding experience imaginable.
 I have always been active in their lives, from diaper-changing, to stories at bedtime, to coaching little league teams, to high school math homework, to college applications.
 While Mary was in medical residency in Maine, and then getting her feet on the ground here in St. Johnsbury, I was the primary at-home parent.
 I will forever cherish that time.

-Noah graduated from University of Pennsylvania with business and engineering degrees, and is an internet entrepreneur in San Francisco.
-Anna graduated from Middlebury College and is starting studies toward becoming a certified nurse midwife.
-Cyrus is in his last year at Stanford University, majoring in history and creative writing.
+Noah graduated from University of Pennsylvania and is building a robotics start-up company in San Francisco.
+Anna graduated from Middlebury College and is starting studies soon toward becoming a certified nurse midwife.
+Cyrus graduated from Stanford University last year and is working for his brother.

 My background is construction: carpenter, contractor, building designer.
 But 25 years ago, I sought a way to offer building services to folks who needed it the most but were least able to afford it, and to combine it with environmental responsibility.
 I accepted a position directing the Weatherization Assistance Program for Chittenden, Addison, Franklin, and Grand Isle Counties.